+Only players with the 'Poisoner' Skill may apply poison to a weapon.
+Only "Death Poison" may be applied to weapons except for when a Rogue uses the 'Master Poisoner' skill.
 When the player applies the poison, they should conspicuously mark the weapon with purple tape or ribbon and then tear the Writ.

-While using this weapon, they must call 'Poison!' after the weapon color or other effect.
+While using this weapon, they must call out 'Poison!' after the weapon color or other effect.

 The poison remains on the weapon until the first hit that inflicts a wound, when it immediately takes effect.
 After that, the poison is gone from the weapon, whether or not it was resisted due to a spell or immunity.
+This does not apply to bows poisoned with the skill 'Poisoned Missiles.'

-Note that Rogues with the 'Master Poisoner' skill can have a dagger that stays continually poisoned.
+Note that Rogues with the 'Master Poisoner' skill can have a weapon that stays continually poisoned.